-A broadcast version of MIB is played each weekend on Bloomberg Radio, XM Sirius, and 500 syndication partners.
-The full length version of each show — complete, uncut, and without commercial interruption — is uploaded onto all your favorite podcast locations, including iTunes, Spotify, Overcast, Google, Bloomberg, and Stitcher.
+Additionally, a broadcast version of MiB is played each weekend on Bloomberg Radio, XM Sirius, and 500 syndication partners.
+The full length version of each show — complete, uncut, and without commercial interruption — is uploaded onto all your favorite podcast locations, including iTunes, Spotify, Acast Google, Bloomberg, and Stitcher.
 You can find a Wiki about the show here.

 MiB was conceived by its creator, Barry Ritholtz, as a deep dive into the minds of the most influential, savvy and successful people in the world of business & finance.
 The podcast explores how these folks became the professionals they are today: Who their mentors and influences were, what books they read, even what their daily routines and thought processes are like.
 A listener wrote: “The show is like eavesdropping two very smart market professionals having a deep discussion over a cup of coffee.”